 Choosing an Advisor

-First and foremost, it is important to seek out an advisor who is willing to support you and help you access resources.
-But it is also important to me to look for someone who values my intellect and work in its own right.
-Some advisers have difficulty holding sight-impaired students to the same standards as they hold someone who is fully sighted.
+Foremost, it is important to seek out an advisor who is willing to support you and help you access resources.
+But, it is also important to me to look for someone who values intellect and work in its own right.
+Some advisors have difficulty holding sight-impaired students to the same standards as they hold someone who is fully sighted.
 I wouldn’t want to be with someone takes me on for any reason other than respecting the work I can produce.

 The Disabilities Office